The Stage or the Page? Writing the Baby or the Embryo

 I wonder if all writers have their building blocks to how they got there…to writer.
 Do they remember each stepping stone?
 Do they honour those stones?
 Do they revisit them?
 Do they aspire to them?

 I’m going to TARTUFFE!
-If you’re in the area, it’s not too late to get tickets (see above).
+If you’re in the area, it’s not too late to get tickets.
 I promise, you will laugh at this farce.
 Yesterday was a good day.
 I see a lot of names in lights, but seeing Tartuffe rise up out of the din of my advertising-thick commute was a godsend I’ll not soon forget.
 It’s silly, but to see a production of Tartuffe has been an almost life-long dream.
 As Julia Roberts (as VIVIAN) said to Richard Gere (as EDWARD) in Pretty Woman BEFORE their evening out, I will NOW say to the performers at SCARBOROUGH THEATRE GUILD.

 “In case I forget to tell you later, I had a really good time tonight.”